pnpm/pnpm/examples/monorepo/README.md

 **link-local = true**

 This is the most important change for a monorepo.
-The `link-local` config makes `pnpm` synlink local dependencies and convert them to semver depencies before publish.
-More detailes about this option at: [usage in monorepos](../../docs/recipes/usage-in-monorepos.md)
+The `link-local` config makes `pnpm` symlink local dependencies and convert them to semver dependencies before publish.
+More details about this option at: [usage in monorepos](../../docs/recipes/usage-in-monorepos.md)

 **store-path = ~/.store**

 This makes `pnpm` use a global store.
 Packages in monorepos usually have a big set of common dependencies.
 A common store will keep all the dependencies in one place, giving a huge boost to the installation time.
-More detailes about shared stores [here](../../docs/recipes/shared-store.md).
+More details about shared stores [here](../../docs/recipes/shared-store.md).

 **save-exact = false**